zdravkov/kendo-docs/api/web/datetimepicker.md

 ---
 title: kendo.ui.DateTimePicker
-meta_title: Kendo UI DateTimePicker documentation guide
+meta_title: Configuration, methods and events of Kendo UI DateTimePicker
 meta_description: Learn how to configure the UI DateTimePicker widget.
 Use methods to open, close, remove, enable, disable, set maximum or minimum values and more.
 slug: api-web-datetimepicker
 relatedDocs: gs-web-datetimepicker-overview